hphelion/documentation/moonshot/prepare.faqs.md

 ## What is HP Cloud OS?

-> HP Cloud OS is an open and extensible cloud technology platform based on OpenStack that is available through cloud products and services in the HP Cloud portfolio, or as a public beta sandbox edition.
+> HP Cloud OS for Moonshot is an open and extensible cloud technology platform based on OpenStack that is available through cloud products and services in the HP Cloud portfolio, or as a public beta sandbox edition.
 You can think of it as an "internal" distribution of OpenStack that provides the technology foundation for the Cloud common architecture across private, public, and hybrid cloud delivery.
-HP Cloud OS is targeted to meet the needs of enterprises who want to leverage OpenStack for rapid innovation, and the beneficial economics of an open source approach.
+HP Cloud OS for Moonshot is targeted to meet the needs of enterprises who want to leverage OpenStack for rapid innovation, and the beneficial economics of an open source approach.
 It enables easier deployment, application portability, and streamlined OpenStack patching and updates, among other features.

-> HP Cloud OS includes Ubuntu 12.04LTS, KVM hypervisor, hardened, curated, and supported OpenStack distribution, a number of value-added services, and miscellaneous software packaged as an ISO for an easy deployment.
-The key technology components of HP Cloud OS are:
+> HP Cloud OS for Moonshot includes Ubuntu 12.04LTS, KVM hypervisor, hardened, curated, and supported OpenStack distribution, a number of value-added services, and miscellaneous software packaged as an ISO for an easy deployment.
+The key technology components of HP Cloud OS for Moonshot are:

 * Internal OpenStack distribution by HP
 * HP installer